-A HOUSING handover ceremony almost turned into a stand-off between ANC and DA supporters in Klapmuts near Stellenbosch yesterday.
+Cape Town - A housing handover ceremony almost turned into a stand-off between ANC and DA supporters in Klapmuts near Stellenbosch on Monday.

-Human Settlement MEC Bonginkosi Madikizela visited the area and handed over 12 houses to beneficiaries yesterday, and while he was there, supporters of his party – the DA – and the ANC exchanged political remarks about leaders of their parties.
+Human Settlement MEC Bonginkosi Madikizela visited the area and handed over 12 houses to beneficiaries on Monday, and, while he was there, supporters of his party – the DA – and the ANC exchanged political remarks about leaders of their parties.

 The DA supporters sang: “We will never vote for thieves,” while the ANC supporters sang: “Zuma is our president.”

 The ANC supporters claimed the DA supporters were not from the area and were transported.
 They said the DA attended the event only to make the housing handover ceremony look political.

 One ANC supporter shouted: “You are traitors who are being fooled by Zille and her cabinet.”